Was it drugs? Toxic mold? Household poisons? Foul play?

 "The sudden loss of our beloved Brittany is a terrible tragedy," her family said in a statement.
 "She was our daughter, our wife, our love and a shining star.
 We ask you to respect our privacy at this time."

-That was only the beginning of what would prove to be a bizarre saga, full of stranger-than-fiction twists (that indeed proved fodder for a 2014 Lifetime movie that Murphy's dad called "cheap").
+That was only the beginning of what would prove to be a bizarre saga, full of stranger-than-fiction twists (many of which were fodder for a 2014 Lifetime movie that Murphy's dad called "cheap").

-As shock rippled through Hollywood and beyond, authorities set out to determine what happened to the barely 32-year-old actress, who would've been 41 today.
+As shock rippled through Hollywood and beyond, authorities set out to determine what happened to the barely 32-year-old actress.

 An autopsy was performed but the cause of death was deferred, as tends to be the case, pending the results of toxicology tests.
 Oddly, the death certificate issued by the county listed Murphy's father as "unknown," though he was known.
 He was Sharon's ex-husband, Angelo Bertolotti, and he didn't attend his daughter's funeral on Dec.
 24.

 "My world was destroyed yesterday," he told the outlet.
-She had been suffering from flu-like symptoms and had developed laryngitis, and had seen a doctor, but otherwise his wife seemed OK, he said.
+Murphy had been suffering from flu-like symptoms and had developed laryngitis, and had seen a doctor, but otherwise his wife seemed OK, he said.

 "She had been tired at the end of the year, she made a couple movies," Monjack said.